 In June 2003, the Company created Southwest Gas Capital II ("Trust II"), a wholly owned subsidiary, as a financing trust for the sole purpose of issuing preferred trust securities for the benefit of the Company.
-In August 2003, Trust II publicly issued \$100 million of 7.70% Preferred Trust Securities ("Preferred Trust Securities").
-In connection with the Trust II issuance of the Preferred Trust Securities and the related purchase by the Company for \$3.1 million of all of the Trust II common securities ("Common Securities"), the Company issued \$10.3.1 million principal amount of its 7.70% Junior Subordinated Debentures, due 2043 ("Subordinated Debentures") to Trust II.
+In August 2003.
+Trust II publicly issued \$100 million of 7.70% Preferred Trust Securities ("Preferred Trust Securities").
+In connection with the Trust II issuance of the Preferred Trust Securities and the related purchase by the Company for \$3.1 million of all of the Trust II common securities ("Common Securities"), the Company issued \$103.1 million principal amount of its 7.70% Junior Subordinated Debentures, due 2043 ("Subordinated Debentures") to Trust II.
 The sole assets of Trust II are and will be the Subordinated Debentures.
 The interest and other payment dates on the Subordinated Debentures correspond to the distribution and other payment dates on the Preferred Trust Securities and Common Securities.
 Under certain circumstances, the Subordinated Debentures may be distributed to the holders of the Preferred Trust Securities and holders of the Common Securities in liquidation of Trust II.
 The Subordinated Debentures are redeemable at the option of the Company after August 2008 at a redemption price of \$25 per Subordinated Debenture plus accrued and unpaid interest.

-In the event that the Subordinated Debentures are repaid, the Preferred Trust Securities and the Common Securities will be redeemed on a pro rata basis at \$25 (par value) per Preferred Trust Securities and Common Security plus accumulated and unpaid distributions.
-Company obligations under the Subordinated Debentures, the Trust Agreement (the agreement under which Trust II was formed), the guarantee of payment of certain distributions, redemption payments and liquidation payments with respect to the Preferred Trust Securities to the extent Trust II has funds available therefore and the indenture governing the Subordinated Debentures, including the Company agreement pursuant t
+In the event that the Subordinated Debentures are repaid, the Preferred Trust Securities and the Common Securities will be redeemed on a pro rata basis at \$25 (par value) per Preferred Trust Security and Common Security plus accumulated and unpaid distributions.
+Company obligations under the Subordinated Debentures, the Trust Agreement (the agreement under which Trust II was formed), the guarantee of payment of certain distributions, redemption payments and liquidation payments with respect to the Preferred Trust Securities to the extent Trust II has funds available therefore and the indenture governing the Subordinated Debentures, including the Company agreement pursuant to such indenture to pay all fees and expenses of Trust II, other than with respect to the Preferred Trust Securities and Common Securities, taken together, constitute a full and unconditional guarantee on a subordinated basis by the Company of payments due on the Preferred Trust Securities.
+As of December 31, 2006, 4.1 million Preferred Trust Securities were outstanding.